geeksblabla/geeksblabla.com/blablas/ep120/index.md

 0:12:04 - Brief definition of quantum physics

-0:22:13 - How does quantum computers work ?
+0:22:13 - How do quantum computers work ?

 0:26:23 - Quantum supremacy and the cost of making quantum computers.